Pete-Scale/code-quiz/README.md

 ## Features

+* Click-able "Start" button

+* Click-able "Choice" buttons

+* Feedback immediately if your choice is the correct answer

-* Click-able "Generate Password" button
+* Click-able "Next" button that appears after your choice

-* Prompt for desired password length from of at least 8 characters and no more than 128 characters long

-    * If USER enters password length as anything other than a number from the set range then the page is refreshed after the character type prompts and no password is generated (must click the button again)

-* Prompt to choose whether to include lowercase, uppercase, numeric, and/or special characters after the desired password length is chosen

-    * If USER chooses to include none of the characters then the page is refreshed and no password is generated (must click the button again)

-* Generated password is displayed on to the page in the "Your Secure Password" field
+*

 ---

 ## Usage

-* Click the "Generate Password" button to trigger the password criteria prompts
+* Click the start button to start the quiz

-* Once the criteria prompts are appropriately answered a password is generated based on your answers
+* Once the start button is clicked the timer starts

-* To create a different password just click the "Generate Password" button again!
+    * You have 60 seconds to finish the quiz

+* You click a choice before being able to proceed to the next question

+    * Once you choose an answer the quiz notifies you if you are correct or wrong

+    * For every question you answer wrong 10 seconds is subtracted from your remaining time

+* Once you have answered all the questions and click finish, or run out of time, the quiz is done

+    * Type in your name and click submit to save your score

+* Click the high score button to view all the high scores

 ---